a-j-neill/a-j-neill.github.io/_pages/about.md

 ---
 permalink: /
 title: "Ecohydrology and water quality"
-excerpt: "My research has two main streams: 1) Advancing ecohydrological process understanding, and 2) tracing the sources and flow paths contributing agricultural pollutants to receiving waters"
+excerpt: "My research has two main streams: 1) Hydrological connectivity and ecohydrological processes, and 2) Sources and pathways of pollutants to receiving waters."
 author_profile: true
 redirect_from:
   - /about/